Ill Communication: Critical reception

+Legacy

-The album received critical acclaim.
-Ill Communication placed at number 15 on The Village Voices 1994 Pazz & Jop critics' poll, number 19 on Spins list of the "20 Best Albums of '94", number three on NMEs list of the "Top 50 Albums of 1994", and number 13 on The Wires annual critics' poll.
+The album has received numerous accolades since its release, placing at number 15 on The Village Voices 1994 Pazz & Jop critics' poll, number 19 on Spins list of the "20 Best Albums of '94", number three on NMEs list of the "Top 50 Albums of 1994", and number 13 on The Wires annual critics' poll.
 Guitar World included the album in its "Superunknown: 50 Iconic Albums That Defined 1994" list.
 Rolling Stone included the album in its list of "Essential Recordings of the 90s", and Q included the album in its list of the "90 Best Albums of the 1990s".
 Mojo ranked the album number 54 on its list of "100 Modern Classics".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

 Track listing

 All tracks produced by Beastie Boys and Mario Caldato, Jr.